 Establishing a Policy Framework

-This Seminar will focus on a set of concepts and strategies for creating a policy framework.
-Fellows will explore both the practical and theoretical aspects of how public policy is developed and implemented.
-Several policy issues of current concern to Michigan citizens will also be examined.
+This session will focus on creating a policy framework.
+Fellows will explore both the practical and theoretical aspects of how public policy is impacted.

 Following a teaching career which began in 1965 and after six years of public service as a county commissioner, David Hollister was elected to the position of State Representative from Lansing's 57th District (now the 69th District) in 1974 and served until December 1993.
 He was elected Mayor of Lansing in November of 1993, and began serving a four-year term on January 1, 1994.

 As a State Legislator, Mr. Hollister served as a member of the House Appropriations Committee where he co-chaired the Subcommittees on Social Services and Mental Health.
 In addition, he served on the Appropriation Subcommittees of Public Health, School Aid/Department of Education, and Transportation.
 Mr. Hollister also was a member of the Task Force for Investment Budgeting and Michigan's Future, and chaired the Job Academy Subcommittee of this Task Force.

 In his legislative role, Mr. Hollister was active in working on public health issues concerning indigent health care, AIDS, long-term care, certificate-of-need and cost containment for hospitals and nursing homes, organ transplantation, toxic waste, infant mortality, substance abuse, domestic violence, emergency shelter and food.
 In the area of social services, Mr. Hollister played a key role in the Michigan Legislature on issues such as child care, homelessness, energy assistance and weatherization programs for low income and public assistance recipients, and employment and training programs for welfare recipients.
 In the area of mental health, he was a leader and advocate in the shift from institutional to community care.